 Create your own space or a dedicated relaxation room if you need a breather.
 Clutters can have a negative impact on your mental health.
 Therefore, you need to declutter and organize your living environment.

 3. Build good relationships.

-Having a work companion is a good way to relieve work-related stress.
+Having a work companion is an excellent way to relieve work-related stress.
 When you have someone who will cheer you on in both times of triumphs and despair, you can somehow forget your existing stressors.
-Being alone would just make you even more stressed in the long run, so socialize more to find a good company.
+Being alone would just make you even more stressed in the long run, so socialize more to find good company.

 4. Learn to prioritize and organize.